Your Body Isn’t Broken, It’s Overwhelmed

 This is where rhythm comes in

-Simple, steady rhythms signal safety to the body.
+Here are 7 simple, steady rhythms that signal safety to the body:

 These aren’t just “nice habits”, they are signals that tell your body: